glts/vim-magnum/README.markdown

 magnum.vim
 ==========

-Magnum is a big integer library for Vim plugins written purely in Vim script.
+Magnum is a big integer library for Vim plugins written entirely in Vim script.
 Currently it provides just a small set of predicates, arithmetic, and conversion operations.